mohdfahad20/multi-agent-ad-generator/README.md

 ## ⚙️ What It Does

 ### 🔹 Step 1 — Ad Research (Apify + Fallback)
-- Scrapes top-performing Meta ads using Apify
+- Scrapes top-performing Meta ads using Apify, targeted at the **CrowdWisdomTrading niche** (trading, financial education, stock market)
+- Filters ads from the **last 30 days** and selects the best-performing ones
+- Results saved to `output/data/ads_research.json`
-- If scraping fails → uses realistic mock ad dataset
+- If Apify scraping fails (e.g. deprecated actor, rate limit) → automatically falls back to a realistic mock ad dataset so the pipeline continues uninterrupted

+> ⚠️ Note: During development, some Apify actors returned "invalid or deprecated" errors.
+The fallback mock dataset was used in those cases and the pipeline completed successfully end-to-end.

 ### 🔹 Step 2 — Insight Extraction
 Extracts the following using an LLM (OpenRouter):